Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/architecture-center/1-baseline-mongodb-atlas-landing-zone.md

 ---

+## Alternatives

+When considering the deployment of MongoDB Atlas in Azure, several alternative database services and deployment patterns may be evaluated based on organizational requirements, technical constraints, and existing skill sets:

+- [Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/introduction) is a fully managed, globally distributed NoSQL database service that supports multiple APIs, including MongoDB API compatibility.
+While Cosmos DB offers high availability and low latency, it may not provide complete parity with all MongoDB Atlas features.
+Organizations seeking a fully Azure-native solution with API-level compatibility may consider Cosmos DB, but should review functional differences and potential migration impacts.

+- **Self-Managed MongoDB on Azure Virtual Machines**: Organizations may choose to deploy and manage MongoDB clusters directly on Azure infrastructure using virtual machines.
+While this approach offers maximum control, it increases operational overhead and places responsibility for maintenance, scaling, backups, and security on the organization.

+- **Other Cloud-Hosted MongoDB Providers**: Some organizations may evaluate other MongoDB hosting solutions or multi-cloud strategies to meet specific regulatory, operational, or business requirements.

+Each alternative has its own trade-offs in terms of cost, operational complexity, skill requirements, and feature set.
+Carefully assess your scenario, data architecture, and operational goals before selecting a solution.

+For more information about MongoDB Atlas and its [use cases](https://www.mongodb.com/solutions/use-cases), refer to the [MongoDB Atlas documentation](https://www.mongodb.com/docs/atlas/).

 ## Security

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Design review checklist for Security](https://learn.microsoft.com/en-us/azure/well-architected/security/checklist).